AlexisdlC/SQL_Yankees_Data/README.md

 # Data Warehouse Structure

-The Data Warehouse built in SQL was built in the "medaillon structure".
+The Data Warehouse was built in SQL using *SQL Server*, and in the *"Medaillon Structure"*.

 ## Bronze Layer